Pos+Abilities

 The Volunteer Experience

-Dr. Ryan Tagaki is our most recent full time clinician, working at our clinics at Kanyama Village, Magu District Hospital and with our partners at SOS Childrens’ Villages and Villages of Hope.
+Dr. Ryan Tagaki is one of our most recent full time clinicians, working at our clinics at Kanyama Village, Magu District Hospital and with our partners at SOS Childrens’ Villages and Villages of Hope.
 He left in March 2020, at which time, we withdrew our volunteers for their safety during the coronavirus pandemic.
-While in Tanzania, Ryan worked with many of the children with Cerebral Palsy and in the villages, with adults suffering from musculoskeletal conditions as well as osteoarthritis.
-He was busy every day and says there are most often several patients waiting at the clinics.
-He had help from Clinical Officers employed by local government at the clinics and several volunteers from Hands on Health Australia.
-During his time off, he connected with VSO and CUSO volunteers and had some opportunity to travel, including to a nearby wildlife sanctuary.
+While in Tanzania, Ryan worked with many of the children with cerebral palsy and in the villages, with adults suffering from musculoskeletal conditions including osteoarthritis.
+He was busy every day and says there are most often several patients waiting at the clinics when he arrived for work.
+He had help from clinical officers employed by the local government at the clinics and several volunteers from Hands on Health Australia.
+During his time off, he connected with VSO and CUSO volunteers and had opportunities to travel, including to a nearby wildlife sanctuary.

 Clinical volunteers wanted